 - (A) Notification.
 Information of the type of rope and handles shall be provided to the WBC not less than six months before the tournament.
 If more than one type of rope and handle will be used, this information shall include a list of the events scheduled for each type of rope and handle. - (B) Tournament-Supplied.
 There shall be sufficient quantities of tournament-supplied homologated ropes and handles so as to ensure for the smooth operation of the tournament. - (C) Handle.
 Tournament-supplied handles shall meet the following requirements: - (1) Flotation.
 Handles shall float or incorporate flotation. - (2) Grip.
 The handle grip shall be made of 25mm to 28mm outside diameter material with no sharp edges or projections, and with non-slip coating.
 Attaching ropes shall in all cases go through the handle grip and shall be attached so there is no possibility of movement between the rope and handle grip when in use. - (3) Loop.
 Handles shall be finished with minimum 15cm loop. - (4) Length.
-The handle and bridle shall have a length of 1.50m $\pm 10 \text{cm}$ - (5) Width - (a) Jump Handle.
+The handle and bridle shall have a length of 1.50m ±10cm - (5) Width

+(a) Jump Handle.
 A handle having a width of 30cm ±2.5cm, with a 30cm ±2.5cm length of attached ropes before juncture shall be in the towboat for the Jump and Slalom event, and it shall be the only handle used in the jump event.

-(b) Slalom Handle.
-A handle having a width of 38cm ±2.5cm, with a 38cm ±2.5cm length of attached ropes before juncture shall be in the towboat for the Slalom and Trick event.